krelbel/ALttPMSUShuffler/README.md

        the ROM to "shuffled.sfc" yourself.
 The script will warn before overwriting "shuffled.sfc" if it already exists.

-    2) Run Main.py to execute the script to delete any old pack in this directory and generate a new one.
+    2) Run **Main.py** to execute the script to delete any old pack in this directory and generate a new one.
 Track names picked will be saved in "shuffled-msushuffleroutput.log" (cleared on reruns)

+    3) LIVE RESHUFFLE METHOD (EXPERIMENTAL): Instead of simply running **Main.py**, run **LiveReshuffle.py** or run in the command line as "python Main.py --live 10" (or any other positive integer) to generate a new shuffled MSU pack every few seconds.
+Will skip replacing any tracks currently being played.
+Best if used without the --realcopy option, and best if the shuffled MSU pack and source packs are all on the same hard drive, to avoid excessive disk usage.
+       Edit **liveupdate.py** to set a different reshuffle interval than the 10 second default.

 4) Load the ROM in an MSU-compatible emulator (works well with Snes9x 1.60)